 Free newspapers or student newspapers are available around the University.

-The Scotsman (on Thursdays) and the Edinburgh Evening News both carry property adverts.
+The Scotsman (on Thursdays) and the Edinburgh Evening News both carry property for rent adverts.

 Accommodation, Catering and Events